This is a Christian Creed I developed for my personal and ministry use.

 occasion and purpose by God then and possibly now.

-I believe baptism of the Holy Spirit involves other spiritual gifts
+I believe this filling of the Holy Spirit is in addition

 For the scriptures say: